gangwug/preOslops/README.md

 ## Files

-RonCYCLOPSv3: the source code file from CYCLOPS
+RonCYCLOPSv3: the source julia code file from CYCLOPS (julia version 0.3.12)

 runCYCLOPS_Eigen.jl: the code file for getting the Eigen genes